Privacy Policy

 C) Website and service request metadata

-When you use the website or app endpoints (for example downloads, store refresh, licensing, telemetry), our servers necessarily process technical request data such as:
+When you use the website or app endpoints (for example downloads, store refresh, licensing, telemetry), or when Tuna’s website/server error monitoring records an exception, the relevant service necessarily processes technical request data such as:

 - IP address